Dodgers acquire Texas ace Yu Darvish

 The loaded Los Angeles Dodgers made a late trade for Texas ace Yu Darvish on Monday, their boldest move in pursuit of a World Series crown that’s eluded them for nearly 30 years.

-The runaway NL West leaders, already with the best record in the majors and the highest payroll, acquired Darvish for three minor league players: second baseman/outfielder Willie Calhoun, right-hander A.J.
-Alexy and infielder Brendon Davis.
+The runaway NL West leaders, already with the best record in the majors and the highest payroll, acquired the 6-foot-5 right-hander from Japan for three minor league players in a deal Rangers general manager Jon Daniels said was completed in the last 10 minutes before the non-waiver trade deadline.

-“It’s an honour to be wanted by the team,” Darvish said through a translator.
+“It’s an honour to be wanted by the team,” Darvish said through his translator, adding that he had “nothing but appreciation” for his time in Texas.

-The 30-year-old Darvish is a four-time All-Star.
-The right-hander is 6-9 with a 4.01 ERA in 22 starts this season as he comes back from Tommy John surgery.
+Darvish was an All-Star this year for the fourth time in his five seasons playing for the Rangers.
+He joined Texas before the 2012 season, and missed all of 2015 after elbow surgery.
+In 22 starts this season, he is 6-9 with a 4.01 ERA.

-Darvish is 0-5 with a 5.81 ERA over his last eight starts.
-He was tagged for a career-worst 10 runs in his last outing, and later revealed that he was tipping his pitches to the Marlins.
+In 122 starts overall for the Rangers, he was 52-39 with a 3.42 ERA and 960 strikeouts over 782 2-3 innings.
+But the pitcher who turns 31 on Aug.
+16 was 0-5 with a 5.81 ERA in his last eight starts.
+He was tagged by the Miami Marlins for a career-worst 10 runs last Wednesday, and later revealed he was tipping his pitches.

+Rangers manager Jeff Banister said he wished Darvish luck and challenged him to do something memorable.

+“There were times where he was just dominating as we’ve seen previously with the fastball, the swing-and-miss slider, the sinker, the split, slow curve,” Banister said.
+“He’s going to wipe out hitters on days when his stuff is there.
+You’re going to sit back and watch, and marvel just what he does.”

-The Japanese star said he got a call from his agent right before Monday’s 4 p.m.
+Darvish got a call from his agent right before Monday’s 4 p.m.
 EDT deadline for making trades without waivers.

+“I was mentally prepared for the announcement,” said Darvish, though only minutes before that he had tweeted a picture of himself wearing a Rangers cap while at his locker.

 Dodgers rookie first baseman Cody Bellinger tweeted a greeting to Darvish even before the deal was official.